pnavais/vim/README.md

 - Surround + Repeat (i.e ysiw\<char\> + dot command)
 - Tabular plugin.
 Perform any selection (_VISUAL recommended_) and run : `Tabularize /<pattern>` to perform data tabulation using the given pattern.

-_NOTE: Airline and powerline fonts are enabled by default but powerline fonts shall be installed in the system separately.
-<br>**NERD Fonts** highly recommended --> (see https://github.com/ryanoasis/nerd-fonts)_
+_**NOTE:** Airline and powerline fonts are enabled by default but powerline fonts shall be installed in the system separately.NERD Fonts highly recommended --> (see https://github.com/ryanoasis/nerd-fonts)_